Alabama Family Trust: Our View on Legal Advice

 - First-Party Trusts: must be irrevocable and must contain a pay-back provision to any Medicaid agency, in any state or the District of Columbia, that has paid benefits for the disabled beneficiary.

-- We do not recommend using a Special Needs Trust if the only form of government benefits the beneficiary receives is QMB, SLMB, or QI Medicaid benefits.
 In the State of Alabama, Medicaid only considers the beneficiary’s income to determine eligibility for these programs and does not consider other assets.
 Additionally, Alabama Medicaid does not normally pursue estate recovery to recoup the QMB, SLMB, or QI benefits at the beneficiary’s death.
 However, Alabama Medicaid will seek to recover any benefits that have been paid for the beneficiary from a special needs trust account at the time of death.
 In some cases, the benefits of using a special needs trust may outweigh the possibility that Medicaid could collect for past QMB, SLMB, or QI benefits.
-We recommend that you speak with your attorney to determine if a special needs trust will benefit you if you receive QMB, SLMB, or QI benefits.
+We recommend that clients speak with an attorney to determine if a special needs trust will benefit them if they receive QMB, SLMB, or QI benefits.